SatvikSaluja/SatvikSaluja/README.md

 Working at the intersection of ML and computational neuroscience — where correctness is verifiable and reproducibility is enforced by architecture.

 GSoC 2026 contributor to **HNN-Core** (INCF), shipping production-quality changes to NEURON-based synaptic simulation internals.
-Five pre-GSoC PRs merged covering pathlib migration, test modularization, fixture standardization, assert-to-exception replacement, and mesh-shape edge case coverage.

 Focus: Neural ODEs · Modular simulation pipelines · Structured validation frameworks for scientific Python